Top of page logo

 Hinagdanan caves of Panglao.

 There’s a bunch of caves around Bohol – one of the easiest to do is Hinagdanan Cave which is actually on Panglao island.
-It’s actually a fairly small cave – but what’s really cool about it is that you can go swimming there…all to the sound of the chattering bats above.
+It’s actually a fairly small cave with a resident colony of bats roosting along the stalactites overhead.

 Hinagdanan caves of Panglao.